-Contact a Colorado DUI Attorney immediately for a FREE Consultation.
+Contact a Colorado DUI Attorney Immediately for a FREE Consultation

 Any reputable DUI attorney will provide a FREE consultation for those accused of DUI in Colorado.
 Take advantage of this consultation and call our office to speak to an attorney or staff member to ensure that you preserve all your rights and do not miss any deadlines.
 Call Colorado's Premier DUI Defense Firm at 303-818-2448 or 970-222-5556.

-Request your Express Consent Hearing within 7 Days of the Offense
+How to Request your Express Consent Hearing

+You need to take the "Order of Revocation" letter you received in the mail and your driver's license down to any full service Colorado DMV location.
+This must be done within 10 days of the postmarked date of the letter.
+You will surrender your driver's license and request an Express Consent Hearing.
 Once at the DMV, the staff member processing your request will ask you if you want the police officer present at the hearing.
 This is only for the "testing" officer.
 All other officers involved will have to be subpoenaed.
 If you are going to hire our firm, we advise all clients to say "yes" to the officer.
 A lot of other attorneys will advise you to say "no".
 Consult with an attorney before making this decision.
 We believe our strategy for requesting officers outweighs any possible negatives about having the officer present.

 Issuing of a 60 Day Temporary Permit

 After you have requested the hearing, said yes to the officer and verified your mailing address; the DMV will grant your hearing request and issue you a temporary 60 day driving permit.
 This is a valid license and has no restrictions.
 You must keep this temporary permit on you at all times when driving.
 The DMV will mail you another letter called a "Notice of Hearing" in about 3-5 weeks from the date in which you requested the hearing.
 Please check your mail daily for this letter.

 Obtaining a copy of your full Motor Vehicle Record